 Let’s talk about how the Electoral College works.
 But first, some key terminology.
 When we refer to the Electoral College vote, we’re referring to the votes of the electors who actually vote for president and vice president.
 When we refer to the popular vote, we’re referring to ordinary citizens like you and me who cast our ballots in November for electors pledged to vote for president and vice president.
 The Electoral College works like this:

 - On election night in November, we go to the polls and cast our votes.
 This is where it gets confusing, since most Americans think they are voting directly for president.
 Technically, we are voting for one of those slates of electors, rather than for the candidate for president.
 In every state except Maine and Nebraska, electors are awarded according to a unit rule, meaning that the candidate whose slate has the most popular votes—even if it is not a majority—gets all of the electors.
 The unit rule means that in forty-eight states, the Electoral College is a winner-takes-all situation.
-The winning candidate could have gotten a majority of the popular vote in the state–i.e., 50 percent or more of the popular vote—or the winning candidate could have gotten a plurality of the popular vote, meaning that he received the most votes, even if it is well short of receiving 50 percent of the popular vote.
+The winning candidate could have gotten a majority of the popular vote in the state–i.e., 50 percent or more of the popular vote—or the winning candidate could have gotten a plurality of the popular vote, meaning that they received the most votes, even if it is well short of receiving 50 percent of the popular vote.
 All a candidate needs is one more popular vote that their opponent in most states to win all of that state’s electors.

 - On the first Monday after the second Wednesday in December, the winning slates of electors gather at their state capitals and cast their votes for president and vice president.
 These votes are sent to the Senate, where they are counted and certified before a joint congressional session in January.
 That is the official vote for president.